πŸ”₯ EOFY SALE β€” Up to 40% Off β€” Book Now, Travel Later!

 Days 5–6: Atherton Tablelands

 Head inland to the Atherton Tablelands for a completely different experience.
-Swim in Millaa Millaa Falls, float in Lake Eacham crater lake, spot platypuses in Yungaburra, and explore the charming highland towns.
-The cooler climate at altitude is a welcome relief from the tropical coast.
+The Tablelands sit at 500–1,000 metres elevation, creating a cooler microclimate that's a welcome relief from the tropical coast.
+Swim in Millaa Millaa Falls, float in Lake Eacham crater lake (formed by a volcanic eruption 10,000 years ago), spot platypuses at dawn in Peterson Creek at Yungaburra, and explore the charming highland towns.

 Days 7–8: Mission Beach & Tully